 2. Update your plugins.

-Some plugins will break with this new version of Gradle, for example because they use internal APIs that have been removed or changed.
-The previous step will help you identify potential problems by issuing deprecation warnings when a plugin does try to use a deprecated part of the API.
+Some plugins will break with this new version of Gradle because they use internal APIs that have been removed or changed.
+The previous step will help you identify potential problems by issuing deprecation warnings when a plugin tries to use a deprecated part of the API.

 4. Try to run the project and debug any errors using the Troubleshooting Guide.